 In cases of suspected criminal activity, other agencies may participate in the investigation.
 We do not investigate criminal activity.
 Our focus is solely on transportation safety and determining probable cause.
 If a transportation tragedy is determined to be a criminal act, local law enforcement or the FBI becomes the lead investigative body.

 The NTSB's investigative authority relates to accidents that occur on U.S. territory or in international waters when U.S. Flag vessels or U.S.-registered aircraft are involved.
-Information about the NTSB’s role in foreign aviation investigations can be found here.
+Learn about our role in foreign aviation investigations.

 On-Scene & Fact Gathering